HeardLibrary/linked-data/commonsbot/README.md

 `photo_inception` The ISO 8601 date when the photo was created, i.e. in YYYY-MM-DD form.
 REQUIRED for 3D images, RECOMMENDED for 2D images.

+### CSV table designated by the existing_uploads_file configuration value

+The script assumes that this table exists when it executes.
+Therefore, a copy of the [example table](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/commons_images.csv) with all rows deleted should be present at the path specified in the configuration file.
+Each time the script uploads a new image to Commons, it adds a row to this table.
+Therefore it serves as a record of what's been uploaded and is used by the script to avoid attempting to re-upload an image a second time.

+`rank` The image with a value of `primary` in this column for a particular artwork is the one that should be used to create a P18 claim for the artwork.
+See the description of `rank` in the table above.

+`image_name` The value that should be provided when creating a P18 (image) claim on the artwork item page in Wikidata.

+`iiif_manifest` The URL of the manifest to be used when creating a P6108 (IIIF manifest) claim on the artwork item page in Wikidata.

+The other columns provide an informational record of the images that have been uploaded to Commons.

 ## Future enhancements